Where

 of each color and sex we have, at which point we notify everyone on the waiting list and proceed directly down the list.
 We would

-not want to promise a puppy we could not provide.
+not want to promise a puppy we cannot provide.

 However,

-we are accepting names and information for our waiting
+we are always accepting names and information for our waiting

 list.
-When a litter is born, those on the waiting
+When a litter is born, everyone on the waiting

 -Return to Top-